-Of course, that didn't stop many former stalwarts like Bank of America
+Of course, that didn't stop many former stalwarts like General Electric

 2. Hold forever.

 The strongest dividend-paying companies raise their dividends over time.
-So when you hold one for long enough, you eventually reach a point where you are making more money annually in dividends than you initially invested in the company.
+So when you hold one for long enough, you eventually reach a point where you're making more money annually in dividends than you initially invested in the company.